Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/color_ramp.rst

    Color ramp.

-*Color Ramps* enables the user to specify a range of colors based on color-stops.
+*Color Ramps* enables the user to specify a range of colors based on color stops.
-Color-stops are similar to a mark indicating where exactly the chosen color should be.
+Color stops are similar to a mark indicating where exactly the chosen color should be.
-The interval from each of the color-stops added to the ramp is a result of the color interpolation and chosen interpolation method.
+The interval from each of the stops, added to the ramp, is a result of the color interpolation and chosen interpolation method.